 Direct interactions.
 You may give us your identity, contact and financial data by filling in forms or by corresponding with us by post, email or otherwise.
 This includes personal data you provide when you apply for housing, pay rent or complete satisfaction questionnaires.

 Automated technologies or interactions.
-As you interact with our website, we may automatically collect Technical Data about you.
+As you interact with our website, we may automatically collect technical data about you.
 We collect this personal data by using cookies, server logs and other similar technologies.

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below: